-- 2. The school district must pass 2.A to pass this indicator.
-The school district fails indicator number 2 if it responds "No" to indicator 2.A or to both indicators 2.A and 2.B. - A. Was there an unmodified opinion in the AFR on the financial statements as a whole?
+2. Was there an unmodified opinion in the AFR on the financial statements as a whole?
 (The American Institute of Certified Public Accountants (AICPA) defines unmodified opinion.
 The external independent auditor determines if there was an unmodified opinion.)

 A "modified" opinion to the independent auditors' report on the fair presentation of the financial statements indicates that there exists one or more specific exceptions to the auditors' general assertion that the financial statements are fairly presented.